Vegas: Self-Speculative Decoding with Verification-Guided Sparse Attention: Introduction

-We implement \projname{} within vLLM~\cite{kwon2023vllm} as a training-free, plug-and-play solution.
-We evaluate \projname{} using diverse LLMs (e.g., Qwen3 families and gpt-oss-20b) with different content lengths. \projname{} achieves 1.25$\times$--2.81$\times$ LLM decoding throughput improvement over default vLLM, and 1.18$\times$--1.29$\times$ speedup over state-of-the-art sparse attention-based self-speculative decoding methods, driven by superior drafting accuracy and minimal KV selection overhead.
+We implement \projname{} within vLLM~\cite{kwon2023vllm} and evaluate it using diverse LLMs (e.g., the Qwen3 family and gpt-oss-20b) with different context lengths. \projname{} achieves a 1.25$\times$--2.81$\times$ speedup in decoding throughput over default vLLM, and a 1.15$\times$--1.29$\times$ speedup over state-of-the-art sparse attention-based self-speculative decoding methods, driven by superior drafting accuracy and minimal KV selection overhead.
 The performance gains of \projname{} scale with context length, as our KV selection strategy can achieve high accuracy without a proportional increase in overhead.
-We summarize our key contributions as follows: \begin{itemize}[leftmargin=*] \item We propose \projname{}, a self-speculative decoding mechanism that leverages verification to guide drafting. \item We design a low-overhead KV selection algorithm to achieve high drafting accuracy with minimal cost. \item We implement \projname{} in vLLM and demonstrate significant throughput improvements over state-of-the-art baselines on diverse benchmarks.
-We will open-source \projname{} as a drop-in patch to vLLM. \end{itemize}
+We summarize our key contributions as follows: \begin{itemize}[leftmargin=*] \item We propose \projname{}, a self-speculative decoding mechanism that leverages verification to guide drafting. \item We design a low-overhead KV selection algorithm to achieve high drafting accuracy with minimal cost. \item We implement \projname{} in vLLM and demonstrate significant throughput improvements over state-of-the-art baselines on diverse benchmarks. \end{itemize}